Overwhelmed Parents Need to Start HERE to Define the Problem

 Warren recognized that his son Cory had a lack of compassion.
 Cory was mean to his sister, made fun of people who were different than him, and liked to play tricks on people he didn’t even know just to get a laugh.
 The grouping of the offenses around a character quality helped Warren to see the real need in his son’s life.
 He looked for ways to develop compassion in his son.
 They talked more about hurt feelings, how humor can be offensive, and went out of their way to help people in need.

 Grouping offenses around character qualities is freeing for many parents.
 First, it provides parents with some perspective.
 Instead of working on 50 different negative behaviors, now you can focus on three or four positive character qualities.
 Furthermore, once you develop a strategy for character development you begin to see many of the offenses in your child’s life as opportunities for growth.
+See parent your child’s strengths to address their weaknesses.

 Focus on the Goal